Drafter vs Architect vs Designer (2026 Guide for Homeowners)

 Drafter

-- Turn architects’ or engineers’ ideas into precise technical drawings and digital models.
+• Turn architects’ or engineers’ ideas into permit ready plans and digital models.

 Designer